elis/desckit/README.md

 If you configured the application correctly you will now see the generated wallpaper showing on your desktop.

+You might run into some issues running phantomjs on windows properly (make sure you follow all the recommended installations steps as seen on node-gyp repo), in which case installing phantom with the following flags might be helpful: `$ npm install phantom -msvs_version=2012`

 ### Mac OS X Configuration

 To display your wallpaper in Mac OSX use the built in wallpaper rotation tool.